MicrochipTech/unicens-linux-daemon/cfg/README.md

 </Unicens>
 ```

-As shown in the example above, the API could theoretically provide multiple driver configurations inside the '\<Driver>' tag.
+As shown in the example above, the API could theoretically provide multiple driver configurations inside the `<Driver>` tag.
 However, the driver is currently not ready for handling multiple device instances for a single connection.
 So make sure that only one configuration is enabled.

 **12.)
 Adding Documentation**

-Beside the possibility to place comment tags (`\<!-- -->`) anywhere in the XML document, there are several optional attributes for that purpose available.
+Beside the possibility to place comment tags (`<!-- -->`) anywhere in the XML document, there are several optional attributes for that purpose available.
 All of those attributes have no influence neither to the UNICENS daemon nor to the xml2struct tool.
 But the UNICENS System Designer tool can apply additional checks if those attributes are present.
 The tool also generates better graphical representations of the configuration, when the documentation attributes are filled.